Search

 Why Santa Monica Bay?

-A great wealth of natural resources, mild climate, and convergence of warm and cold ocean waters have attracted people to shores of Santa Monica Bay and its watershed for thousands of years.
+A great wealth of natural resources, mild climate, and convergence of warm and cold ocean waters have attracted people to the shores of Santa Monica Bay and its watershed for thousands of years.

 Protecting and Restoring the Bay and its Watershed